 Community Service activities are scheduled once a month.
 So far this year, we planted fall crops in our raised beds.
 The food grown in these beds will be given to the Chester County Food Bank.
 Our school had a class trip to the Food Bank where we learned about services provided by the Chester County Food Bank, toured the new facility, now located in Exton, and decorated boxed that will later be filled with food and distributed.
 Throughout the year we will be collecting items for the Food Bank.
 Collection bins are located outside our classrooms, and donations of dried pasta, rice, cereal bars, dried fruit, granola bars, and non perishable milk, are always welcomed.
 Be on the lookout on Friday mornings during car line drop off for the food bank boxes we will have out for easy drop off of food items.

 In December the fourth and fifth grade students visited and toured the Kanner center to deliver the Goshen Giving gifts.
 Over the winter we will be making bird feeders for our feathery campus neighbors.We continue our intergenerational connection with Bellingham, a senior resident, assistant living, and nursing facility.
 The students in the Kids Care Program visit Bellingham once a month to do a joint project or play games.
-At Halloween time the 3rd, 4th, and 5th graders visited the facility to show their costumes.
+Dressed in Halloween costumes the 3rd, 4th, and 5th graders visited Bellingham's assistant and nursing facilities to show their costumes to the residents.
 In November, the students used the fall foliage, to make placemats for the residents' dining tables.
 In January we did a day of service spending time with the residents making cards, packing snack bags for the food bank and had fun eating cookies while we had a sing along.
 Another MLK day of service, some students visited the Parkesburg Food Bank.

 In friendship,Tr.
 Elaine